-Talking to kids about adoption or fostering isn’t easy; our words and even our tone towards the topics can shape adopted and foster kids’ experiences and have a lasting impact on their mental and emotional health.
+Foster care adoptions reached a record high in 2020 — so why aren’t more kids and parents talking about fostering, or adoption in general, as a key process that has led to so many families being built?
+Of course, raising these topics with your kids isn’t easy; our words and even our tone can shape adopted and foster kids’ experiences and have a lasting impact on their mental and emotional health.
 But there are some amazing children’s books featuring adopted or foster kids that can help — teaching both kids and adults how to have thoughtful conversations about adoption and foster homes, and tackling subjects like grief, sadness, confusion, adaptation, and love.

-In honor of National Adoption Month this November, we’ve gathered 10 books that are suitable for young children and teens and which center on adoption and foster care.
+That’s why we’ve gathered some of the most beautiful books out there that are suitable for young children and teens and which center on adoption and foster care.
 These are beautiful, relatable stories guaranteed to open up discussions and let kids know that they’re not alone in their feelings or experiences.